ShawnLi14/qualcomm-hackathon/README.md

-# Spotify Wrapper with AI DJ
+# Vibify 🎵

+*Your AI-Powered Music Companion*

-A smart music recommendation app built with Electron + React frontend and Python FastAPI backend.
+Vibify is a smart music streaming app that enhances your Spotify experience with AI-powered contextual recommendations and real-time chat control.
+Built with Electron + React frontend and Python FastAPI backend.

-## Features
+## ✨ Features

-- **Smart AutoMix Playlists**: Context-aware music recommendations based on your activity
+- **🎯 Smart AutoMix Playlists**: Context-aware music recommendations based on your activity and mood
-- **Live DJ Chat**: Use natural language to influence the music selection in real-time
+- **💬 Live DJ Chat**: Use natural language to influence music selection in real-time
+- **🔗 Spotify Connect Integration**: Control playback on any of your Spotify devices
-- **Spotify Integration**: Access your existing playlists and library
+- **📱 Unified Interface**: Access your existing playlists and library in a beautiful, intuitive design
-- **Activity Detection**: Automatically adapt music based on what you're doing
+- **🎮 Real-time Controls**: Play, pause, skip, shuffle, and seek with live progress tracking
+- **🔄 Device Management**: Seamlessly switch between your phones, computers, and speakers

 ## Project Structure